Manage model lifecycle in Unity Catalog

 This article describes how to use Models in Unity Catalog as part of your machine learning workflow to manage the full lifecycle of ML models.
 Databricks provides a hosted version of MLflow Model Registry in Unity Catalog.
 Models in Unity Catalog extends the benefits of Unity Catalog to ML models, including centralized access control, auditing, lineage, and model discovery across workspaces.
 Models in Unity Catalog is compatible with the open-source MLflow Python client.

-For an overview of Model Registry concepts, see MLflow guide.
+For an overview of Model Registry concepts, see ML lifecycle management using MLflow.

 Requirements

 1. Unity Catalog must be enabled in your workspace.
 See Get started using Unity Catalog to create a Unity Catalog Metastore, enable it in a workspace, and create a catalog.
-If Unity Catalog is not enabled, you can still use the classic workspace model registry.
+If Unity Catalog is not enabled, use the workspace model registry.

 GRANT CREATE_MODEL ON SCHEMA <schema-name> TO <principal>